Generalization Below the Edge of Stability: The Role of Data Geometry: Experiments

 \subsection{How Data Geometry Affects Representation Learning}

 We study how data geometry shapes the \emph{representation} selected by GD at the BEoS regime through \emph{data activation rate} of neurons.
-Given a neuron $v_k\phi(\vec{w}_k^{\T}\vec{x}-b_k)$ in the neuron network, its data activation rate is define to $\frac{1}{n}\sum_{i=1}^n \mathds{1}\{\vec{w}_k^\top \vec{x}_i > b_k\,\}$, which is exactly the probability term in the definition of the weight function $g$ in \eqref{eq:tilde-g}.
+Given a neuron $v_k\phi(\vec{w}_k^{\T}\vec{x}-b_k)$ in the neural network, its data activation rate is defined as $\frac{1}{n}\sum_{i=1}^n \mathds{1}\{\vec{w}_k^\top \vec{x}_i > b_k\,\}$, which is exactly the probability term in the definition of the weight function $g$ in \eqref{eq:tilde-g}.
 Low data activation rate means the neuron fires on a small portion of the data.

-To verify it empirically, we compare two input distribution in $\R^{50}$: (i) uniform distribution on a sphere and (ii) a union of 20 lines by training ReLU networks the same recipe and initialization .
-As a result, the ReLU network trained on the sphere interpolates the noisy label quickly with final true MSE 1.0249 $\approx$ noise level ($\sigma^2=1$), while the the ReLU network trained on a union of lines resist to overfitting with final true MSE $0.07\approx 0$ (more details appears in Appendix \ref{app:experiments_detail}).
+To verify it empirically, we compare two input distribution in $\R^{50}$: (i) uniform distribution on a sphere and (ii) a union of 20 lines by training ReLU networks with the same recipe and initialization.
+As a result, the ReLU network trained on the sphere interpolates the noisy label quickly with final true MSE 1.0249 $\approx$ noise level ($\sigma^2=1$), while the the ReLU network trained on a union of lines resist to overfitting with final true MSE $0.07\approx 0$ (more details appear in Appendix \ref{app:experiments_detail}).
 Notably, the trained representations are presented in Figure \ref{fig:representation}.
 In particular, GD empirically finds our lower bound construction below the edge of stability.